Strategic Focus Areas

 Arts & Culture

 Promoting the arts and celebrating culture is vital to the well-being of any community and YVC strives to engage youth in projects that address those areas to ensure a rich and diverse service experience.
 Projects that support the visual arts and humanities and promote cultural awareness are covered by this focus, such as creating community murals, volunteering at museums, or making crafts with children at a homeless shelter.

 STEM refers to the disciplines of Science, Technology, Engineering and Math.
 The U.S., Canada and other nations promote learning in those areas to ensure a well-rounded and competitive workforce.
-YVC contributes by planning projects that offer the chance to develop new skills and understanding in STEM fields include tutoring younger children in computer literacy, and serving with Habitat for Humanity where youth learn about the engineering behind building a home.
+Examples of projects that develop new skills and understanding in STEM fields include tutoring younger children in computer literacy and serving with Habitat for Humanity where youth learn about the engineering behind building a home.
 The environment in which we live provides natural resources that are essential to our health, quality of life and survival.
 Examples of environmental-based projects include constructing rainwater gardens to address innovative solutions to efficient rainwater runoff, participating in a river cleanup to learn how water is tested for pollutants and working in a community garden to learn the importance of sustainable agriculture.

 Research indicates the best way to truly learn something is to teach it to someone else.
 We value education highly at YVC, so while all projects are designed to be educational for the youth volunteers, this focus area is intended to capture those efforts where YVC youth teach others.
 Examples of projects include reading with and tutoring younger children, hosting an after-school enrichment program for children in a low-income community, or conducting introductory computer classes at a nursing home.